shirshendulayek/Dataset_mine_overburden_slope/README.md

 # Dataset OF mine overburden slope stability analysis

-Many researchers have used Artificial Intelligence (AI) techniques like Machine Learning (ML) and Deep Learning (DL) to evaluate slope stability.
-Pattern recognition methods are also applied to the analysis of slope stability .
-However, there is a lack of a bias-free dataset with varied geometrical and geotechnical parameters of coal mine slopes for stability analysis.
-A new dataset is created using existing literature work based on the dump slope stability analysis of coal mines around the world .
-You can find this dataset in the current web page context..
+The dataset created using existing literature work based on the dump slope stability analysis of coal mines around the world.
 This dataset is genrated for ML/DL applications using following articles: